ThunderRahja/combat2armor/README.md

 - `FILTER` will always be present at the end of the descriptor, is randomized on rez, and is the object name that this C2A object listens for.
 - `points` is carried over from LBA to describe how many points remain, rounded down to the nearest integer.
 A 0 means less than 1 point remains and is not necessarily depleted.
 - `MAX_POINTS` is also carried over from LBA to describe the maximum points the object can have, rounded to the nearest integer.
 C2A objects also sets their health property when they have more than zero points remaining.
-Object health can be retrieved in the same way as avatar health: `llGetObjectDetails(objectKey, [OBJECT_HEALTH])`
+Object health can be retrieved in the same way as avatar health: `llGetHealth(key id)` or `llGetObjectDetails(key id, [OBJECT_HEALTH])`
 ### Requesting information
 C2A listens and sends on channel `-2453997` to objects matching the filter provided in its descriptor.
 The following commands are supported:
 - `c2a-type`: replies with `c2a-type:` followed by the types of the C2A script in CSV format.
 Available and planned types include: